kevllino/WanWiki/Install-and-build.md

 Install latest distribution of Go (v1.9) from golang official website if you don't have it already

-Building geth requires Go and C compilers to be installed
+Building gwan requires Go and C compilers to be installed

 `sudo apt-get install -y build-essential `

-Finally, build the geth program using the following command.
+Finally, build the gwan program using the following command.

 `cd go-wanchain`